-According to Bertrand Russell the philosophy is a "No Man's Land" between theology, to which all dogma, non-questionable knowledge, belongs, and science, to which it belongs all definite knowledge.
+According to Bertrand Russell, philosophy is a "No Man's Land" between theology, to which all dogma, non-questionable knowledge, belongs, and science, to which all definite knowledge belongs.
 Almost all the questions of interest to speculative minds are such that mechanical-reductionistic science cannot answer, and the self-confident answers of theologians no longer seem so convincing as they did in former centuries.

 Russell then poses a number of questions.
-Is the world divided into mind and matter, and if so what is mind and what is matter?
+Is the world divided into mind and matter, and if so, what is mind and what is matter?
 Is mind subject to matter, or is it possessed of independent powers?
 Has the universe any unity or purpose?
 Is it evolving towards some goal?
 Are there really laws of nature or do we believe in them only because of our innate love of order?
 Must the good be eternal in order to deserve to be valued, or is it worth seeking even if the universe is inexorably moving towards death?
 Is there such a thing as Wisdom, or is what seems such merely the ultimate refinement of folly?
 He concluded by saying: to such questions no answer can be found in the laboratory.
 Though they are still valid questions.

-It is, then, left to philosophy to study all these questions, if not to find a ready answer to them.
+It is, then, left to philosophy to study these questions, if not to find a ready answer to them.
 Here, we can safely say that only philosophy cannot cope with it alone.
-It has to work in a closely-knit manner with the science, where feasible also by benefiting from the sound ideas coming from the cosmic and human history.
+It has to work in a closely-knit manner with science, where feasible also by benefiting from the sound ideas coming from the cosmic and human history.
 Ancient wisdom offered a philosophy whereby the justice and the love together guide the evolution of the world.

 It was also helping to comprehend the meaning of living and its ultimate objective.
 What progress has been made in this field since the birth of the philosophy?
-It is science, now taking the lead in tackling with these questions in a trans-disciplinary manner.
+Science, is now taking the lead in tackling these questions in a trans-disciplinary manner.
 Thus, philosophy and science, as well as other disciplines dealing with subliminal and aesthetic imbedding matters, which remain beyond the threshold of sensations and consciousness, now work hand in hand.

-The western philosophy, as distinct from theology, began in Greece in the sixth century B.C. in effect in Miletus, in Asia Minor, when Greeks invented mathematics, science and philosophy; and they freely speculated about the nature of the world and the end of life, without being bound in the fetters of any inherited orthodoxy.
+Western philosophy, as distinct from theology, began in Greece in the sixth century B.C. in effect in Miletus, in Asia Minor, when Greeks invented mathematics, science and philosophy; and they freely speculated about the nature of the world and the end of life, without being bound by the fetters of any inherited orthodoxy.
 Miletus was a rich commercial city, in which primitive prejudices and superstitions were softened through contacts with many nations.
-It became culturally most important city in the whole Hellenic world.
-This School was brought into existence by the contact of the Greek mind with those of Babilonia and of Egypt, which were in turn deeply-interacted with the Eastern thought.
+Culturally, it became the most important city in the Hellenic world.
+This School was created by contact of the Greek minds with those of Babylonia and of Egypt, which were, in turn, deeply-influenced by Eastern thought.

-All started with Thales, a thinker and scientist of the Milesian School, who said that everything is made of water.
+The above originated by Thales, a thinker and scientist of the Milesian School, who said that everything is made of water.
 It is the original substance, out of which all others are formed.
 This had, then, become a scientific hypothesis.
 Everything is made of hydrogen (2/3 of water) was the next scientific hypothesis in this regard and made only during the 20th Century.